carloalbertogiordano/TCFS/README.md

 </code>
 </pre>

-#### Build and run the daemon
+#### Build and run the REST server
-- Build and install: To install the daemon run this commands in the tcfs_daemon directory
+- Build and install: To install the daemon run this commands in the DaemonREST directory
 <pre>
 <code>
-make; make install
+go build server
 </code>
 </pre>